 - what kind of architectural elements and furniture are placed inside the home.

 This information can then be leveraged by inference-based intelligent systems to provide advanced functionality required in Intelligent Domotic Environments.
 DogOnt is composed of two elements: the DogOnt ontology, expressed in OWL, which allows to formalize all the aspects of a IDE, and the DogOnt rules, which ease the modeling process by automatically generating proper states and functionalities for domotic devices, and by automatically associating them to the corresponding device instances through semantic relationships.
-DogOnt is currently adopted to provide house modeling and reasoning capabilities to a domotic gateway called DOG (Domotic OSGi Gateway), which is under development in the authors’ research group and that will be distributed as open source toolkit for building IDEs running on low cost PCs.
+DogOnt is currently adopted to provide house modeling and reasoning capabilities to a domotic gateway called Dog, which is under development in the authors’ research group and that will be distributed as open source toolkit for building IDEs running on low cost PCs.
 In this context, a third component of DogOnt, namely DogOnt queries, not presented in this paper, supports runtime control of the IDE.